Chaly MAH Chee Kheong

 Mr Wong graduated with First Class Honours in B.Sc (Mechanical Engineering) from the University of Leeds, England and a M.Sc (Engineering Production and Management) from the University of Birmingham, England.
 He was conferred a Medal of Commendation during the National Trades Union Congress (NTUC) May Day Awards 2020 for advancing HR best practices and employees’ interests.
 Mr Wong is also an iBuildSG Distinguished Fellow, appointed by BCA, and a RICS Fellow, conferred on him by the Royal Institution of Chartered Surveyors.

 Mr Eric ANG joined the Group in 2015.
-He is currently Senior Executive Advisor at DBS Bank Ltd., where he has been since the start of his banking career in 1978.
-He sits on the Board of Directors of Sembcorp Marine Ltd, Changi Airport Group (Singapore) Pte Ltd, Raffles Medical Group Ltd and DBS Foundation Ltd in Singapore.
-He is also the Co-Chairman of the SGX Disciplinary Committee and one of the Vice-Chairmen of the Community Chest in Singapore.
+He was Senior Executive Advisor at DBS Bank Ltd, where he was from the start of his banking career in 1978 till January 2020.
+Mr Ang sits on the Board of Directors of Sembcorp Marine Ltd, Raffles Medical Group Ltd, NetLink NBN Management Pte Ltd and Wing Tai Holdings Limited in Singapore.

 Mr Ang holds a Bachelor’s degree in Business Administration (Honours) from the University of Singapore.

 Desmond CHOO Pey Ching

 Mr Desmond Choo is a Member of Parliament for the Tampines Group Representative Constituency and the Adviser to the Tampines Changkat Grassroots Organisations.
 Concurrently, he is the Mayor of North East District.
 Mr Desmond Choo oversees social and community development for 18 constituencies.

 Prior to joining NTUC, Mr Desmond Choo served in various roles in the Singapore Police Force (SPF), Ministry of Manpower and the private sector.
 He was the Senior Vice President, Investments of Kestrel Capital Pte Ltd. He was also instrumental in leading the acquisition of La Liga’s Valencia CF and development of the non-profit Foundation of Valencia CF. He was on the Board of the Foundation of Valencia CF and provided advice on the development of Hotel Football in Manchester, United Kingdom.

 Mr Desmond Choo was awarded the SPF Overseas Merit Scholarship in 1997 to study Economics at the University of Chicago.